SENKO HOLDINGS

 *2

-Intermediate Intermediate Intermediate ·Adoption of environmentally friendly vehicles (EVs, HVs, LNG, environmentally friendly DSL, etc.) and tandem-trailer trucks
+Intermediate Intermediate Intermediate ● Promotion of transition to environmentally superior vehicles (EVs, HVs, LNG-powered vehicles, environmentally friendly DSLs, etc.) and tandem-trailer trucks

-·Introduction of regulations such as carbon taxes ·Increased cost burden Significant Significant
+● Introduction of regulations such as carbon taxes ● Increased cost burden Significant Low

 Technical